How to Source On Alibaba And Sell On Amazon FBA // A Step-by-Step Guide

 We determined that Veem (Link) has the lowest fees and associated costs.
 We also recommend OFX, TransferWise, Wyre, and Xoom.
 Even though most people think PayPal is the best, we do not recommend it due to the high fees.
 Also, avoid T/T, direct bank transfers, and Western Union, as those are very easy to get scammed.

-Cosmo analyzed several ways to pay a supplier to find the best ones.
-You can view the full post here.
+Cosmo analyzed several ways to pay a supplier to find the best one.
+The full post is here.

 Cosmo Sourcing // Go Straight To The Source!